Blackberry Lemon Bread

 Mr. uglyducklingbakery’s sister recently visited with us for a week.
 She, a writer of poetry, spent one morning helping kiddo think of adjectives to describe a chocolate sheetcake we had baked.

 Inspired by this scene, I offer to you a list of adjectives that describe this blackberry lemon bread.
-Moist.
+Velvety.
+Bright.
 Tangy.
 Lemony.
-It’d be hard for it not to be lemony, as there’s lemon everywhere – in the cake, the syrup, and the glaze.
+It’d be hard for it not to be lemony, as there’s lemon everywhere – in the cake, the syrup, and the lemon drizzle.

 This blackberry lemon bread is my bake for the reddit 52 week baking challenge: week 28 (seasonal ingredients 2), which needs no explanation.
 We are more than halfway through the baking year, and I feel good that I’ve kept up with challenges with only one or two failures.
 I’m looking at you, babka.